SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 - **Proxy**: the **proxy pattern** is implemented when an object acts as a surrogate or a placeholder for another

-Typically the proxy object does extend the original object.
+Typically, the proxy object extends the original object.

-It is a placeholder with the possibility of adding some checks that help control access to the object that it is a proxy for.
+It is a placeholder, with the possibility of adding some checks that help control access to the object for which it is a proxy.

 [image assetsSrc="js-application-design-patterns-07.png" /]